Coded-Armab101/weather-app/README.md

 # weather-app
-check your are weather with this app
+check your weather with this app